UUNagato/MultihandTrackingForUnity/README.md

 Google mediapipe: https://github.com/google/mediapipe

+# Update 2020.6.24
+# Please notice that it's not working now.
+I will try to make it work ASAP.

 # Update 2020.4.1
 Repo set up.
 The plugin itself has no function except a test string function and a static library load function.